Widow's pension application of War of 1812 Veteran submitted in 1872. (National Archives)

 Under the terms of the law, the widow was to receive half her husband ’s pay for seven years from the time of his death, which is the same pension the officer would have been granted after the war if he had lived and served for its entirety.
-In the 1790s and early 1800s, Congress periodically passed new laws providing half-pay pensions for widows of officers who lost their lives while serving but reduced the duration to five years.
+In the 1790s and early 1800s, Congress periodically passed new laws providing half-pay pensions for widows of officers who died while serving but reduced the duration to five years.
+However, the expiration date was not absolute.
+Legislators as a rule renewed such pensions after the five-year period expired and finally made them a lifetime benefit before the Civil War.

-Through the 1820s, widow pensions were reserved for women whose husbands died as the direct result of their military service.
+Through the 1820s, widows’ pensions were reserved for women whose husbands died as the direct result of their military service.
 In 1832, however, Congress decided to grant full pay for life to all surviving Revolutionary War Veterans who had served for two or more years and a lesser amount if they had served for at least six months.
 In 1836, a full fifty-three years after the war ended, the government extended the same benefit to their widows.

 Initially, women qualified for the pension only if they were married at the time of the war, but later amendments to the law first relaxed and then dispensed with this requirement altogether.
 Widows of men who fought in the War of 1812, the Mexican War, and on the Union side in the Civil War also became eligible for pensions after lengthy interludes of time, although the wives of Union Veterans got off relatively easy compared to their Revolutionary War and War of 1812 counterparts.
 While the latter had to wait more than 50 years before they could seek a widow’s pension, Congress began accepting claims from the former in 1890, a mere twenty-five years after the conflict ended.